Underwater Focus & Video Lights

 Because critters are usually shot at fast shutter speeds and small apertures, the light from a focus light often doesn't show up in a photo.
 One thing is for sure: you'll have a higher chance of getting a hot spot if you're shooting macro at f/2.8, 1/60th than if you're shooting at f/16, 1/250th.
 Small apertures and/or fast shutter speeds block out most of the ambient light, including your dive light, especially if you are using the edge of the beam.
 Strobes provide the light that illuminates your photo subject.

-Focus lights also differ in their burn time, beam width, size and intensity.
-The majority of new focus lights are LED, however several Halogen options are available.
+Focus and video lights also differ in their burn time, beam width, size and intensity.
+The majority of new lights are LED, however several Halogen options are available.

 Mounting: Most DSLR and Mirrorless underwater photogaphers mount a focus light on top of their housing via a cold shoe mount.
 This allows some flexibility in light positioning for different compositions.
 Compact users often do the same or use a "triple clamp: to attach a focus light at the first junction of their strobe arms.
 This doesn't allow as much flexibility in positionsing, but is an efficient way to safely mount a focus light on your rig.
 Hand-holding is the last (and least desirable) option.